GULibrarySandbox/intro-data-wrangle/content/1-intro.md

 - find and correct errors inlcuding misspellings, typos, whitespace
 - find and remove duplicate observations
 - identify and fix illegal values (data that does not fall within the accepted range for the variable)
-- map the meaning of the dataset to its structure ['tidy data'](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html) by [Hadley Wickham](http://hadley.nz/){% endcapture %} {% include card.md header="Clean & standardise data" text=text %}
+- map the meaning of the dataset to its structure, see ['Tidy data'](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html) by [Hadley Wickham](http://hadley.nz/){% endcapture %} {% include card.md header="Clean & standardise data" text=text %}

 {% capture text %}
 - Split columns or rows of data up into more granular parts